watem-sedem/watem-sedem/docs/choices.rst

 sediment is written to output raster sewer_in.rst.

 .. note::
-    This option is fully tested for :ref:`simple=1`, but it is not yet tested for the full CN-WS model.
+    This option is fully tested for :ref:`simple=1 <simple>`, but it is not yet tested for the full CN-WS model.

 .. _includebuffers: